 The leader of this organization led the separation of those who followed him basically under the following scenario: The largest splinter had twice elected him as its president about eight months apart in its first year of operation.
 However, the Council of Elders three years later decided it was time for a change.
 This man immediately swung into action, and here is what happened.

-Teaching a certain amount of truth mixed with error serves to entrap potential followers.
+Such a mixture serves to entrap potential followers.
 Believing a false prophet to be a teacher of truth, they become more willing to explore his false prophecies.